 Our Religious Education (RE) program is a cooperative community, planned and organized by staff but led by parents.
 Each family registering children or youth in our programs is required to provide at least 16 volunteer hours.
 This can take the form of joining a teaching team, joining the youth advisor pool, acting as a floater and helping out with Special Events, volunteering with our summer UU Kids Camp, or becoming an OWL facilitator.

-- Each year, participants in the RE program must complete an RE Registration Form and turn it in to the RE Office.
+- Each year, participants in the RE program must complete a RE registration form.

 - All children, eighth grade and younger, on the Church grounds or the Church building on Sunday morning, must either be in programming or directly supervised by a parent or guardian.